monishperiyasamy/StaffScheuling-Application/README.md

 Before you begin, ensure that you have the following prerequisites installed on your machine:

-- **Java Development Kit (JDK):** Spectech uses Java, so make sure you have the JDK installed.
+- **Java Development Kit (JDK):** Staff Scheduling Application uses Java, so make sure you have the JDK installed.
 You can download it from [Oracle's website](https://www.oracle.com/java/technologies/javase-downloads.html) or use OpenJDK.

 - **Node.js:** Ensure that Node.js is installed on your machine.
 You can download it from [the official Node.js website](https://nodejs.org/).

-- **MySQL Database:** Spectech relies on MySQL for data storage.
+- **MySQL Database:** Staff Scheduling application relies on MySQL for data storage.
 Install and set up MySQL on your machine.
 You can download MySQL from [the official MySQL website](https://dev.mysql.com/downloads/).

 **Clone the Repository:**